minetest/minetest/doc/lua_api.md

     type = "image",
     -- Type of element, can be "image", "text", "statbar", "inventory", -- "waypoint", "image_waypoint", "compass" or "minimap"
+    -- If undefined "text" will be used.

     hud_elem_type = "image",
-    -- Deprecated, same as "type"
+    -- Deprecated, same as `type`.
+    -- In case both are specified `type` will be used.

     position = {x=0.5, y=0.5},
     -- Top left corner position of element